Code-Institute-Submissions/MikeR94-CI-Project-Portfolio-2/README.md

 ## Site Structure

 The Astronomy Quiz is a one-page website which has been designed to look like an application.
-When a user visits the website, they are instantly greeted on the [Home Page](index.html) and asked to enter a username.
+When a player visits the website, they are instantly greeted on the [Home Page](index.html) and asked to enter a username.
 The quiz is very linear and clear so that the player is never left confused on how to play or what to do.
 The quiz also has a hamburger menu which the player can select to navigate to additional pages such as **Home**, **Rules**, **Hiscores** and **Contact**.
 When the player has finished the quiz, they will be presented with a score and then the option to play again which, if clicked, will take the player back to the [Home Page](index.html).

 [Back to top](<#contents>)
 ## Design Choices

  * ### Typography
       The fonts chosen were 'Poppins' for the headings and for the body text however different font-weights and font-sizes were used to give further clarity.
 They fall back to sans-serif respectively if the Poppins font can't be loaded.
-     *  'Poppins' was chosen for the primarily to give the user an initial welcoming feel.
+     *  'Poppins' was chosen for the primarily to give the player an initial welcoming feel.
 The font-style is very modern and clean and gives a professional and inviting feeling to the website.

  * ### Colour Scheme